huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `os` - (Optional) Operating System of the node, possible values are EulerOS 2.2 and CentOS 7.1.
 Defaults to EulerOS 2.2.
     Changing this parameter will create a new resource.

 * `key_pair` - (Optional) Key pair name when logging in to select the key pair mode.
+This parameter and `password` are alternative.
     Changing this parameter will create a new resource.

 * `password` - (Optional) root password when logging in to select the password mode.
+This parameter must be salted and alternative to `key_pair`.
     Changing this parameter will create a new resource.

 * `eip_ids` - (Optional) List of existing elastic IP IDs.
 Changing this parameter will create a new resource.